BishopFox/badPods/yaml/hostnetwork/README.md

 ## You can create a pod with only hostNetwork

 If you only have `hostNetwork=true`, you can't get RCE on the host directly, but if your cross your fingers you might still find a path to cluster admin.
-The important things here are:
+There are two potential escalation paths:
-* You can sniff traffic on any of the host's network interfaces, and maybe find some kubernetes tokens or application specific passwords, keys, etc. to other services in the cluster.
+* **Sniff traffic** - You can use tcpdump to sniff unencrypted traffic on any interface on the host.
+You might get lucky and find service account tokens or other sensitive information that is transmitted over unencrypted channels.
-* You can communicate with network services on the host that are only listening on localhost/loopback.
-Services you would not be able to touch without `hostNetowrk=true`
+* **Access services bound to localhost** - You can also reach services that only listen on the host’s loopback interface or are otherwise blocked by network polices.
+These services might turn into a fruitful privesc path.

 # Pod Creation